sav-che/TL-2/Authors/Cosson, Ernest (Saint-Charles) {std. Coss.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/item/103860#page/397/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/page/33266064) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cosson, Ernest Saint-Charles {std.
 Coss.}|first entry]] for this author

 ### Author

 \* Cosson, Ernest \[Saint-Charles\] (1819-1889), French botanist and explorer, born at Paris, studied medicine at the University of Paris, Dr. med.
 1847, however, mainly interested in botany from 1840, collected in Algeria 1840-1844, and worked on the Algerian botany, collecting 60.000 numbers before 1867, Chevalier de la Légion d'honneur 1865, officer id.
-1880, member of the "Institut" from 1878. (*Coss.*).
+1880, member of the "Institut" from 1878.
+**Abbreviated name**: *Coss.*

 #### Herbarium and types